MarkEdmondson1234/ga-bq-stream/README.md

 ## Deploying the samples

 1. Download the [Google App Engine Python SDK](https://cloud.google.com/appengine/downloads) for your platform.
+2. Open terminal then browse to the folder containing `app.yaml`
-2. Many samples require extra libraries to be installed.
-If there is a `requirements.txt`, you will need to install the dependencies with [`pip`](pip.readthedocs.org).
+3. The app requires extra libraries to be installed.
+You need to install the dependencies with [`pip`](pip.readthedocs.org).

+This installs the libraries to a new folder `lib` in the app directory.
+It most likely won't need to add anything.

         pip install -t lib -r requirements.txt

-3. Browse to the directory holding the `app.yaml` then issue:
+4. Deploy via:

-        gcloud app deploy —project [YOUR_PROJECT_ID]
+        gcloud app deploy --project [YOUR_PROJECT_ID]

 Optional flags: